skoolkid/skoolkit/sphinx/source/skool-macros.rst

 semicolons; the UDGs will be arranged in a rectangular array with the given width.

+Note that, like the main parameters of a ``#UDGARRAY`` macro (up to but not including the first semicolon), if any of the following parts of the parameter string is expressed using arithmetic operations or skool macros, then that part must be enclosed in parentheses:

+* any of the 1-5 parts of a UDG address range specification (separated by ``-`` and ``x``)
+* the part of a UDG specification after the comma that follows the address range
+* any of the 1-5 parts of a mask address range specification (separated by ``-`` and ``x``)
+* the part of a mask specification after the comma that follows the address range

-If an image with the given filename doesn't already exist, it will be created.
+If an image with the given filename (``fname``) doesn't already exist, it will be created.
 If ``fname`` starts with a '/', the filename is taken to be relative to the root of the HTML disassembly; otherwise the filename is taken to be relative to the directory defined by the ``UDGImagePath`` parameter in the :ref:`paths` section of the `ref` file.

 For example::